Integrated Mosquito Management (IMM)

 Surveillance of adult mosquito populations shape decisions on where nighttime “fogging” treatments will be scheduled.
 TASD organizes and coordinates its programs by dividing Lucas County into a system of individually numbered service maps.
 There are 361 TASD service maps within Lucas County.
 Spray schedules are advertised by TASD service map number.
 Use the map below to determine the service map number for your area of interest by zooming to the location or entering an address in the “Esri World Geocoder” search bar.
 Service maps are outlined and numbered in red.
 Recently treated maps are shaded blue.
 Service maps shaded green are scheduled for adult mosquito control treatments on the next viable night.

-There are no nighttime fogging applications scheduled at this time, for the remainder of the year.
-Fogging treatments will resume when mosquito populations necessitate the need and weather conditions are conducive to operations.
+There are no nighttime fogging applications scheduled at this time.
+Fogging treatments will begin when mosquito populations necessitate the need and weather conditions are conducive to operations.